Dehumidifier leaking water

 HVAC

-The answer to 'dehumidifier leaking water' is that a leaking dehumidifier is a common problem with several possible causes.
-The most common reasons are a clogged drain line, a malfunctioning pump, or a problem with the dehumidifier's internal components.
+The answer to 'dehumidifier leaking water' is that a leaking dehumidifier is a common problem that can have several possible causes.
+The most common reasons for a dehumidifier to leak include a clogged drain line, a full collection tank, a broken pump, or a problem with the unit's internal components.

 Sources